PawseySC/docker-resbaz19/_episodes/03-sharing-files.md

 ### Changing working directory at runtime

 Docker has a flag to change working directory in the container, `-w` or `--workdir`.
-For instance let us use it to change dir to the mapped host directory, which allows us to use relative rather than full paths:
+For instance let us use it to change dir to the mapped host directory, which allows us to adopt relative rather than absolute paths for files:

 ```
 $ docker run -v `pwd`:/data -w /data ubuntu touch container2